 In other words – because the stars stay fixed relative to each other – Vega is always near these stars.
 Vega, by the way, lodges at the apex of the Summer Triangle, a famous pattern consisting of three bright stars in three separate constellations, also prominent at this time of year.

-Speaking of Rastaban and Eltanin, one of you asked, What are constellations?
+Speaking of Rastaban and Eltanin, one of you asked

 The answer is that they’re just patterns of stars on the sky’s dome.
 The Greeks and Romans, for example, named them for their gods and goddesses, and also for many sorts of animals.
 In the 20th century, the International Astronomical Union (IAU) formalized the names and boundaries of the constellations.
 Now every star in the sky belongs to one or another constellation.